This is a guide to retail fulfillment trends that are shaping last-mile delivery in 2021.

 Lower shipping fees indicate increased margins, the opportunity to have deeper discounts or run more promotions.

-Curbside pickup – as well as click and collect and other similar fulfillment models – are the happy medium in the spectrum of fulfillment options.
+Curbside pickup are the happy medium in the spectrum of fulfillment options.

 These kinds of fulfillment models give customers the convenience of purchasing online, while keeping the retail interaction they are familiar with and without the extra cost and complexity of adding delivery capacity.

-Still, just like any other fulfillment model, running curbside pickup is not without its challenges.
+Still, just like any other fulfillment model, running curbside pickup is not without its issues.

 It can be quite difficult to launch curbside across all retail locations.